emtronicss/AI_for_IA/MA4(LLMs)/readme.md

 Tasks and crews are defined and started
 Results are presented.

-The notebook uses crewai framework for orchestrating autonomous AI agents and OpenAI API to interact with OpenAI LLMs.
+The notebook uses crewai framework for orchestrating autonomous AI agents and OpenAI API to interact with OpenAI LLMs, therefore a subscription is required for the later.